 It’s no longer enough to be newer, bigger or better in the highly competitive hotel game.
 Now it’s all about high-tech, art-inspired, eco-conscious or specialist wellness offerings.
 Discrete anonymity is out and making connections is where it’s at.
 Less home-away-from-home and more experiential.

 Hotels are no longer merely a place to rest your head.
-Millennials demand more in our on-demand world: we also swipe left to choose hotels with the latest travel apps.
+Millennials lead the charge demanding more in our on-demand world.
+Swiping left or swipe right?

 ‘Hotels of the Future’ already offer wellness, art, dining and environmentally sustainable experiences.

 Now that we’re thinking globally and acting locally we no longer want the same cookie-cutter room in Abu Dhabi as Adelaide.
-Hotel design is increasingly tailored to location with re-purposed breweries (Sydney’s Old Clare Hotel) or highlighting nature and keeping pristine environments that way through sustainable architecture and soft environmental footprints (Capella Lodge).
+Hotel design is increasingly tailored to the location with re-purposed breweries (Sydney’s Old Clare Hotel) or the importance of nature and keeping environments pristine through sustainable architecture and soft environmental footprints (Capella Lodge).

 Tourism Accommodation Australia’s latest report – “The Innovation Revolution Transforming Australia’s Hotel Industry” reveals 200 new or upgraded hotels will be launched by 2025.
 Global names like Marriott, IHG and Hilton will intro new ‘Millennial’ brands while the smaller boutique brands like Ovolo, QT and the Art Series Hotels will expand with more one-off properties offering unique, local experiences.

 Ladies and Gentlemen behold just some of the latest guest-centric, communal, designer and sustainable hotels in Australia and across the globe.